folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The blood of Uriah's on my hands 'cause I'm that killer who had Bathsheba" > Kendrick, Sherane and Dave

 * Kendrick has clearly reflected on the story of King David and how the lessons from King David's story might apply to Kendrick's own life.
-Most notably, just a few days before the release of Kendrick's major label debut album "good kid, m.A.A.d city", Kendrick released the track "The Heart Pt.
-3" where Kendrick expressed how the pressure he faced as a rising hip hop star made him want pray and read "the Book of David".
+Most notably, just a few days before the release of Kendrick's major label debut album *good kid, m.A.A.d city*, Kendrick released the track "The Heart Pt.
+3" where Kendrick expresses how the pressure he faced as a rising hip hop star made him want to pray and read "the Book of David".

   * *'Cause when the whole world see you as 'Pac reincarnated
   **Enough pressure to make you just open the Book of David
   And pray to God that you make it** or live your life in The Matrix
   'Cause falling off is a sickness—I heard that it's quite contagious*

 * On "The Heart Pt.
-3", Kendrick also mentioned the girl named Sherane who would go on to be a pivotal figure in the storyline of *good kid, m.A.A.d city*
+3", Kendrick also mentions a girl named Sherane who would go on to be a pivotal figure in the storyline of *good kid, m.A.A.d city*.

   * **Thinking 'bout when Sherane tried to set me up
   Cold game, full circle—they set up her.**

-* On “Sherane a.k.a Master Splinter’s Daughter”, the first track on *good kid, m.A.A.d city*, tells the story of how a 17 year old Kendrick met a girl named Sherane at a house party.
-Kendrick was immediately overwhelmed by sexual desire for Sherane which caused him to ignore the potential danger that he could get into with Sherane’s male family members who had a history of gang banging.
-Kendrick thus proceeded to get Sherane's number, start a texting relationships and eventually drive to Sherane's house in hopes of having sex with her.
+* On “Sherane a.k.a Master Splinter’s Daughter”, the first track on *good kid, m.A.A.d city*, Kendrick tells the story of how a 17-year-old Kendrick met a girl named Sherane at a house party.
+Kendrick was immediately overwhelmed by sexual desire for Sherane, which caused him to ignore the potential danger that he could get into with Sherane’s male family members who had a history of gang banging.
+Kendrick thus proceeded to get Sherane's number, start a texting relationship, and eventually drive to Sherane's house in hopes of having sex with her.

   * ***I met her at this house party on El Segundo and Central
   She had the credentials of strippers in Atlanta